 Selected Publications

 Sunwoo Kim, Hyungjin Son, Songmee Kim*, Yeojin Lee, & Yuri Lee.
 (2025).
-Toward inclusivity through fashion: a qualitative exploration of the clothing consumption experiences of physically disabled men in South Korea.
+Toward inclusivity through fashion: A qualitative exploration of the clothing consumption experiences of physically disabled men in South Korea.
 Fashion and Textiles, 12(16).

 ABSTRACT